-Visa and Mastercard are two of the most popular card networks, together making up over 80% of credit cards in circulation in the U.S. But which offers the best credit card option?
+Visa and Mastercard are two of the most popular card networks, with a combined 2.4 billion credit cards in circulation in the U.S. But which offers the best credit card option?

-In this post, we’re going to provide overviews of both Mastercard and Visa and outline the similarities and differences between both card networks—and the role that financial institutions play in deciding their features and perks.
+In this post, we’re going to provide overviews of both Mastercard and Visa and outline the similarities and differences between both card networks, as well as the role that financial institutions play in deciding their features and perks.

 TL;DR